Boys' Brigade: Establishment of recreational camping

-Drawing from his military experience, William Smith (Knighted in 1909) introduced the concept of camping into the Brigade to allow boys and officers to remain in contact when other activities ceased for the summer break.
+Drawing from his military experience, William Smith, Knighted in 1909, introduced the concept of camping into the Brigade to allow boys and officers to remain in contact when other activities ceased for the summer break.

 The notion was initially ill-received due to concerns for the boys' safety.
-A mother has been quoted saying, "Camp!
+A mother was quoted saying, "Camp!
 My children have always had a roof over their heads, and as long as I live, always will!".
 They did have a roof over their heads because William Smith proceeded with the idea and 1st Glasgow Company held its inaugural one-week camp beginning on Friday, 16 July 1886, at Auchinlochan Hall, Tighnabruaich in a hall.
 In later years they took to canvas camping on a site at Portavadie in the Kyles of Bute.

-The First Glasgow continued to attend summer camp at the same location until the summer of 1974 when Portavadie was selected as the location of a proposed yard for the construction of oil production platforms.
-However the new camp is located only 100 yards away at Stilliag farm.
+The First Glasgow attended summer camp at the same location until the summer of 1974, when Portavadie was selected as the location of a proposed yard for the construction of oil production platforms.
+The new camp is located only 100 yards away at Stilliag farm.
 This camp site is now used by many companies of the BB every summer for their camping trip.

 The initial reservations towards camping did not last.
 A tradition developed, where the boys who were marching home on the last day of camp would be greeted by cheers from residents and were each presented with a bouquet of flowers.
 Camps soon became one of the most anticipated events in the year and early publications of the Boys' Brigade Gazette contained many accounts of camping experiences.

 Sir William Smith's plans and notes for his first camps have been preserved, and have been used by many other campers.